-Our Voices of the Planet series highlights the real-life impacts of the climate crisis on our University community, focusing on those from the global south.
-In this entry, we hear from Ecological and Environmental Sciences graduate, Serena Coccioli, about how pressure to meet global food demand is impacting rural areas of Colombia.
+Our Voices of the Planet series highlights the real-life impacts of the climate crisis on our University community, focusing on those from the Global South.
+In this entry, we hear from Irvin Romero, an MSc Language Education student from El Salvador on the recent extreme weather events that are devastating his home country.

 Edinburgh Alumna Pauline Op de Beeck was recognised as one of Forbes’ 30 under 30 in Retail and Ecommerce for her work in driving the fashion industry to be more sustainable.
 We chatted to her about her top tips on how you can influence the industry, her favourite material innovation and what she thinks the future of fashion […]

 We hear from one of the students involved in creating the University’s very own Permaculture garden, the Ecological and Environmental Science with Management student, Lucie Pestiaux.

 We have compiled a list of topics to inspire you to contribute to our blog, The Seed.
 Our blog is for discussing, debating, understanding and promoting social responsibility and sustainability issues of local and global significance to the University community.